-Altitude Games Pte.
-Ltd.
+Xurpas Pte.
+Ltd. [formerly Altitude Games Pte.
+Ltd. (AGPL)]

 On April 8, 2023, Altitude Games (AGPL) approved the sale of its assets and business to a company registered in Australia.
-The Parent Company received approximately US\$900,982.04 or P50.42 million in cash, which includes the recovery of previously impaired unquoted debt investments, advances, and investment account (see Notes 7, 9, 17 and 19).
-The Company fully impaired the remaining balance of investment in associate amounting to P15.09 million.
+The Parent Company received approximately US\$900,982.04 or ₱50.42 million in cash, which includes the recovery of previously impaired unquoted debt investments, advances, and investment account (see Notes 7, 9, 17 and 19).
+The Company fully impaired the remaining balance of investment in associate amounting to ₱15.09 million net of partially impaired advances of ₱17.67 million.